cyjia/oo/README.md

     Given a parking lot and two cars
     When the two cars are stored
     Then the two cars can be picked

+    Given a parking lot and one car
+    When the car is stored and picked
+    Then the car should not be picked again